About Barnstormer Winery

 Our team, below, looks forward to hosting you during your next visit to the Finger Lakes.
 We are family and dog friendly as well.
 Cheers!

 Proprietor Scott Bronstein moved to Napa Valley in pursuit of a career in the wine business after graduating from University at Buffalo with a degree in BA & Marketing.
 After spending over two years developing events and hospitality for Castello di Amorosa Winery in the Diamond Mountain AVA of Napa, Scott was ready to venture out on his own.
 The Finger Lakes, as it does with many, drew Scott back to his home state where he began work on Barnstormer Winery in 2012 while finally opening in the Fall of 2013.
-Scott runs the business operations at Barnstormer from wine production, vineyard development, marketing, compliance handling, accounting etc. With a focus on small production, high quality wines, Scott intends to keep this model well into the future while building on the customer experience and developing a portion of the 16 acres of estate property into vineyards, a new production facility and eventually an events venue.
+Scott runs the business operations at Barnstormer assisting with wine production, vineyard development, marketing, compliance handling, accounting etc. With a focus on small production, high quality wines, Scott intends to keep this model well into the future while building on the customer experience and developing a portion of the 16 acres of estate property into vineyards, a new production facility and eventually an events venue.
 Scott’s main passion is traveling to new places and developing relationships abroad (when the times allow), including “old world” regions rich with wine, culinary & history such as Greece, Spain, Italy, etc.

 Kelly Van Scoyk

-Wine Club & Office manager
+Wine Club & Office Manager

 Lead Tasting Room Associate